 We are not told how old he was in chapter 4 when Eli, Hophni, and Phinehas all die on the same day.
 Nothing is mentioned of him until 1 Samuel 7: 3 when he is calling Israel to repent.
 Verse two gives us a time stamp of twenty years that the ark was in Kiriath Jearim.
 Why had it not been returned to Shiloh?

 A possible reason is that there was no priest who was of age to carry on the proper worship at the Tabernacle or “Temple.”
-Phinehas had sons (4:20 and 14:3) but who trained them in their duties as priest?
-I will guess that Samuel either did the training or at least had a hand in doing it; after all he studied under Eli.
-There needed to be Aaronic priest to serve before the Ark, Samuel was from Ephraim.
+Phinehas had sons (4:20 and 14:3) but who trained them in their duties as a priest?
+I will guess that Samuel either did the training or at least had a hand in doing it; after all, he studied under Eli.
+There needed to be an Aaronic priest to serve before the Ark, Samuel was from Ephraim.
 (Side note – If I was writing this as a novel the Benjamite in 4:12 would have King Saul’s father, Kish.)

-While at Mizaph, where Samuel was leading Israel in their return to God, the Philistines attacked trying to keep them in slavery.
+While at Mizpah, where Samuel was leading Israel in their return to God, the Philistines attacked trying to keep them in slavery.
 Samuel’s leadership was being put to the test and his response is a true act of faith.
 He orders the people to continue in their “crying out to God” and he offers a sacrifice.
 God responds to this “faith action” with thunder, “loud thunder” that caused the defeat of the enemy.
 (I will assume there was a storm with lightning, but what if God just spoke at the enemy and they heard it as thunder.)

 The next time reference is Chapter 8:1 and all it says is that Samuel is “old.”
 This and the fact that Nahash the Ammonite king was threatening Israel (12:12) made the people think a “king” would be better.
-The remaining years of Samuel’s life was spent in hearing about Saul chasing around after David trying to kill him.
+The remaining years of Samuel’s life were spent in hearing about Saul chasing around after David trying to kill him.

 The final reference to Samuel in the Book of Samuel is in chapter 28 after he is dead.
 Saul breakers his own decree and the Law of God and consults a witch/medium.
 Samuel comes “back” and rebukes Saul once more.